 “In my search for a master’s degree program abroad, the most important things I was looking for were the field of study, the reputation of the university and international recognition of the program, and also the affordability of living in that country.”

-Master programs seek motivated candidates with strong interest in social science theory and methodology in the respective field.
-They offer introduction to the disciplines and core areas in compulsory courses and a wide range of options for specialization.
+Master programs seek motivated candidates with strong interest in social science theory and methodology in the field.
+They offer introduction to disciplines and core areas in compulsory courses and a wide range of options for specialization.

 The study is designed for successful graduates of Bachelor programs in social sciences and humanities, or related fields.
 Applicants are expected to prove their motivation, good results from previous studies, and advanced knowledge of English.
-Besides, the admission committes evaluate recommendations, resumes and other documents.
+In addition, the admission committes evaluate recommendations, resumes and other documents.
 Sometimes, skype interviews are part of the admission procedure.